VTonelli/BarneyBot/README.md

 ## Initial setup
 To be able to run the project an initial setup is required.
 More details about it can be found in 🤗 Transformers [user guide](https://github.com/huggingface/transformers).

-You should install 🤗 Transformers in a virtual environment.
-If you're unfamiliar with Python virtual environments, check out the user guide.
+It is recommended to install 🤗 Transformers in a virtual environment.
+If you're unfamiliar with Python virtual environments, check out their user guide.

 * First thing to do is to create a virtual environment with the specified version of Python.
-* Then as required by the user guide of Transformers, you will need to install at least one of Flax, PyTorch or TensorFlow.
+* Then as required by the user guide of Transformers, you will need to install TensorFlow and PyTorch.
     - When one of those backends has been installed, 🤗 Transformers can be installed using pip as follows
     ```
     pip install transformers